How To Debug Web Applications With Firefox

 Keeping Javascript In Line: Firebug

-Firebug, how I love thee.
+Firebug, how I love thee (or get the bookmarklet for other browsers).
 If you love yourself you will install it immediately and save countless hours of frustration.

 Firebug can debug javascript, examine the DOM, and do much more (you can and should read all about it).
 Here’s how I use it: